algofairness/BlackBoxAuditing/README.md

 `auditor.kdd`: (*default = False*)

-`auditor.reapir_mode`: (*default = "Orig"*) Available repair methods: "Orig", "AllMed": repairs the data towards the median, "UMed": repairs the data towards the median only considering unique values, "Mode": repairs the data towards the mode
+`auditor.reapir_mode`: (*default = "Orig"*) Available repair methods: "Orig": when getting the median within buckets, only considers the values within the bucket, only considers said medians when getting the medians between buckets.
+"AllMed": when getting the median within buckets, considers all values of that feature between the minimum and maximum in the bucket, and does the same when getting the medians between buckets.
+"UMed": same as AllMed except it only considers unique values.
+"Mode": within buckets, is identical to "Orig", but between buckets, gets the mode of the medians

 #### Auditor call options